onhexgroup/Vulnerable-WordPress/2024/2024_November_(Sahand)/Readme.md

 Hello and welcome to the Vulnerable WordPress!
 This version includes vulnerable plugins as of November 2024.
-We released this version under the name 'Zahhak Castle'. ([For more information, you can see this Wiki.](https://en.wikipedia.org/wiki/Sahand))
+We released this version under the name 'SAHAND'. ([For more information, you can see this Wiki.](https://en.wikipedia.org/wiki/Sahand))

 [Details in Persian](https://onhexgroup.ir/vulnerable-wordpress-november-2024/)